-Using WebSockets · Cloudflare Workers docs
+Using WebSockets

 Writing a WebSocket Server

-WebSocket servers in Cloudflare Workers allow you to receive messages from a client in real-time.
-This brief guide will show you how to set up a WebSocket server in Workers.
+WebSocket servers in Cloudflare Workers allow you to receive messages from a client in real time.
+This guide will show you how to set up a WebSocket server in Workers.

 A client can make a WebSocket request in the browser by instantiating a new instance of